 As you are learning about herps, pay attention to how they are related.
 Learning the relationships between members of various families of herps is a great mental exercise.
 Plus, there are far fewer taxonomic families in the world than there are species, so it is more manageable list to study.
-A good part of this task, naturally, is finding out how relatives are the same and how they are different (from each other and other animals).
+A good part of this task, naturally, is finding out how relatives are the same and how they are different.